 Kathleen Minogue, founder and CEO of Crowdfund Better, said:

 “The future of crowdfunding is niche with more community and less crowd.
 In the past, niche platforms couldn’t compete with the major players, but as we move from the early crowdfunding adopters to the early crowdfunding majority we are entering new territory.
-Different types of campaigns require different types of support, and niche platforms that can provide that support will grow strongly alongside the original players.
+Different types of fundraisers require different types of support, and niche platforms that can provide that support will grow strongly alongside the original players.

 Niche platforms will also play a key role in nurturing curated crowdfunding communities.
 We’ll see a shift away from locating a ‘crowd’ through transaction-oriented paid advertising and toward tools that nurture relationships and community through online and offline storytelling.

-My greatest concern for crowdfunding is the lack of diversity in terms of campaign creators and backers.
+My greatest concern for crowdfunding is the lack of diversity in terms of fundraiser creators and backers.
 We need to do more to empower minorities, women, and rural communities with crowdfunding know-how so they can gather the social, creative, and financial support they need.”

 Krystine Therriault is a community manager and journalist at CrowdCrux.
 Krystine said:

 “In the upcoming years, I see crowdfunding becoming even more popular.
-I already see it happening – people who didn’t know a thing about crowdfunding before are starting to talk about it and share crowdfunding campaigns on social media.
+I already see it happening – people who didn’t know a thing about crowdfunding before are starting to talk about it and share crowdfunding fundraisers on social media.
 It’s becoming more ubiquitous, which is great because more non-profits and charities see crowdfunding as a viable fundraising option and more supporters are connecting with and funding great causes.

 If anything about crowdfunding scares me it would have to be protection and education.
 So far, platforms are doing a pretty good job protecting their users and explaining the risks that are involved.
 As crowdfunding reaches more and more people that sharing of information and transparency will need to be maintained.”